 She spun around and banged her hip on the edge of the lab table.
 “Ouch!”

 An empty beaker teetered and toppled over the edge.
 Before she could react, Mathias darted across the room and caught it inches from the floor.

 Good grief, he’s fast.
 She’d been concentrating so hard she hadn’t even heard the door slide open.

 He straightened and set it with some others toward the back of the table.
 “Sorry, I didn’t mean to startle you.
 Are you okay?”

 “I was just … you don’t have to … I’m fine.”
 She turned and started lining up the Erlenmeyer flasks by size, smallest to largest.

-She was an intelligent, well-respected forensic pathologist who could stand in front of a banquet room full of colleagues, many of whom were much older than she, and speak with no problem.
-Yet, even after spending almost every day together for the past few months, she still tripped over her tongue and turned into a bungling idiot when she was in the vicinity of this particular man.
+She was an intelligent, well-respected forensic pathologist who could stand in front of a banquet room full of colleagues, many of whom were much older, and speak with no problem.
+Yet, even after spending almost every day together for the past two months, she still tripped over her tongue and turned into a bungling idiot every time she was in the vicinity of this particular man.
 You’d think she’d be over that by now.
 There was no scientific basis for it, which frustrated her immensely.